SmartlyDressedGames/Unturned-Docs/items/beacon-asset.rst

 Beacon Assets
 =============

-Beacons are a placeable zombie horde spawners.
-Placing the beacon will start a horde event, which can be completed by killing a certain number of zombies without letting the beacon be destroyed.
+Beacons are created from the ItemBeaconAsset class.
+Placing the beacon will start a zombie horde event, which can be completed by killing a predetermined number of zombies before the beacon is destroyed.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.